Leonia-Tech/texted/README.md

     ```
 *Note: If you don't have mpv installed some functionalities may not work as intended.
 The programm should still be perfectly usable, though.*

+*Note: You must have ncurses library in order to compile this software*

 ### Remove
 To remove the app keep the `Makefile` and run:
     ```bash